MeezanHussain/MeezanHussain-intern-repo/git_understanding.md

 I created a new branch, made changes, and opened a PR on GitHub.
 The process felt like submitting homework for review - nerve-wracking but necessary for growth.

+**My Actual Pull Request:**
+- **PR Title**: "Add top 10 VS Code shortcuts with reflections #63"
+- **Repository**: `MeezanHussain/MeezanHussain-intern-repo`
+- **Branch**: `fix-vs-code-shortcuts`
+- **Description**: This PR adds a markdown file `vs_code_productivity.md` that includes: A categorized list of 10 useful VS Code keyboard shortcuts: Navigation, Editing, Debugging, Terminal Commands.
+Reflections on: The shortcuts most useful for daily development work, How keyboard shortcuts can improve productivity.
+- **Linked Issue**: PR #63 (linked to the task requirements)
+- **Status**: Closed (completed and integrated)
+- **Commits**: 4 commits including "Initial commit", "adding vs_code_productivity.md", "task completed", and "Add top 10 VS Code shortcuts with reflections"

+**Evidence**: Screenshot available in `screenshots/PR-Proof.png` showing the complete pull request workflow and conversation.

+**Peer/Mentor Feedback**: While no formal GitHub reviews were conducted, the PR was marked as "Status: Approved".

+**PR Outcome**: The pull request was successfully closed after completion, with the changes integrated into the main branch through a force push from `4cb8e29` to `aad7ab1`.

 **What I Learned from Open Source PRs:**
 - Good PRs have clear titles like "feat: add user authentication" not "stuff"
 - Descriptions should explain the problem solved, not just list changes